Advestis/enAInem/paper.md

     ```bash
     pip install .[dev]
     ```

+4. **Using enAInem within a project with a virtual environment**

+    If you plan to use `enAInem` within a project that has its own virtual environment, activate the environment and install the package from the local clone:

+    ```bash
+    pip install /absolute/path/to/enAInem
+    ```

+    Replace `/absolute/path/to/enAInem` with the actual path to the cloned repository.

 > **Note**: EnAInem requires **Python ≥ 3.11**.
 Ensure your environment meets this requirement before installation.